TITLE: EMS Engineering Specialist

 - Coordinates EMS work on the various campus and center locations by staff and outside contractors including maintenance, repair, renovation and construction (both remodel and new).
 Works with on-site HVAC Technicians to solve identified problems including daily adjustments for heating and cooling.

 - Builds and develops graphic screens required to operate and monitor the EMS System effectively.
 Analyzes and modifies EMS software programs to fit unique and custom applications of the college.

 - Assists and trains staff members needing access to the EMS System.
 Keeps staff up-to-date on all changes and revisions.
 Maintains appropriate backup for EMS computer systems.
-Recommends and

 - As part of the HVAC Team, helps in developing recommendations for system additions and upgrades, setting priorities and in establishing budget information for the identified work.
 Obtains price quotes for services, parts, equipment and supplies, and maintains an inventory of parts and equipment.
 Makes purchases as necessary.
 Keeps and maintains an inventory report of all stock.
 Tracks spending and assists in preparing cost reports when requested.
 Reviews contractor invoices for accuracy.

 - Tracks energy use by monitoring systems, analyzing trends in energy metering, and developing and publishing reports on any trends.

 - Attends maintenance staff meetings to assist in discussions and problem solving,

 - Assists in the cleaning of HVAC and electrical areas.

 - Maintains appropriate licenses, including taking necessary training to keep the licenses valid.

 - Operates a college vehicle and maintains it in safe condition.